A Factor-Graph Approach to Algebraic Topology, With Applications to Kramers--Wannier Duality

 \section{Extensions}

 In this section, we discuss the Kramers--Wannier duality for some statistical models beyond the two-dimensional Ising model.
 There are two (independent) directions of extending the Ising model.
 Namely, on the one hand, one may look at higher-dimensional lattices, and, on the other hand, one may consider a different form of interaction functions between adjacent sites.
-We go in the first direction in Section~\ref{sec:3d:ising:model:1}, which is about three-dimensional Ising models, before going in the second direction in Section~\ref{sec:potts:model:1}, which is about the Potts model.
+We discuss the first direction in Section~\ref{sec:3d:ising:model:1}, which is about three-dimensional Ising models, and discuss the second direction in Section~\ref{sec:potts:model:1}, which is about the Potts model \cite{potts1952}.